youraunt/2188HW2/README.txt

 Name:  main.cpp
    Main program.
-This is the driver program that calls sub-functions to read data from the user.
+This is the driver program that calls sub-functions to read data from the user and calculate the kth smallest in an unsorted array using recursion.

 Name:  functions.h
    Contains the prototypes for the class function.